wrobstory/sticky/README.md

 Why
 -------
-Because the IPython widgets and comms give us a very convenience communication layer between Python and D3.
-This allows for dynamic data upating and potential for other fun things, like linked charts where the data filtering happens in Python.
+Because the IPython widgets and comms give us a very powerful communication layer between Python and D3.
+This allows for dynamic data updating and the potential for other fun things, such as linked chart brushing where brush events trigger Python data filtering.

 Status
 -------